Georgia Dems Choose State Chair to Replace Lewis on Ballot

 Lewis won more than 84% of the vote when he last faced a Republican opponent in the district in 2016.

-The seat will remain empty until a special election, called by Kemp, is held for the remainder of Lewis' current term.
+The seat will remain empty until a special election, called by Georgia Gov. Brian Kemp, is held for the remainder of Lewis' current term.
 The Republican governor has not yet indicated when he will hold an election, with only months left in the term.

 Lewis, 80, died Friday, several months after he was diagnosed with advanced pancreatic cancer.
 Funeral plans have not been announced.
 Kemp declared flags in Georgia will be at half-staff until sunset of the day of Lewis’ funeral.